QIICR/atom-dicom-dump/README.md

 ## Overview

 This package provides a point-and-click interface for exploring the content of [DICOM](http://dicom.nema.org/) files.
-At the moment, the functionality provided is allowing to run [DCMTK](http://dicom.offis.de/dcmtk.php.en) comamnd-line tools [dcmdump](http://support.dcmtk.org/docs/dcmdump.html) and [dsrdump](http://support.dcmtk.org/docs/dsrdump.html).
+At the moment, the functionality provided is allowing to run [DCMTK](http://dicom.offis.de/dcmtk.php.en) command-line tools [dcmdump](http://support.dcmtk.org/docs/dcmdump.html) and [dsrdump](http://support.dcmtk.org/docs/dsrdump.html).

+By using this Atom package instead of running the DCMTK tools in the command line, you can:

+* conveniently copy content to the clipboard
+* do folding of the indented sections of the dump
+* search for content of interest
+* add a lot more features using powerful Atom engine ;)

 ## Status